asolodenko/paws/docs/features/admin-pet-inventory.md

 ### Round 4:
 Fix axios error when sending a POST request.
 The message: "timeout of 5000ms exceeded".
 The error happens from time to time and to all the requests, not specific ones.

+### Round 5:
+The pet inventory table appears to miss a pet's adoption status.

 ## Overview

 The admin panel has been completely redesigned with a professional dashboard interface.
 It now features three main sections accessible via tabs: